dcampillo/Eventer4Splunk/README.md

-eventer
+Eventer
 =======

-Eventer is a c# log writer for Splunk
+Eventer is a c# library aimed to ease writing logs in the Splunk (http://www.splunk.com) format.